 - You must first complete the Pacific Access Category Registration Form.
 If you plan to bring your family members to New Zealand, you must include them in the application.

-- If you are selected in ballot registration, New Zealand Immigration may invite you to apply for a visa.
+- If you are selected for ballot registration, New Zealand Immigration may invite you to apply for a visa.

 - If you are invited, you have eight months to submit your application and complete your documents.